-Conducting ping tests routinely with a performing ping tool have multiple benefits.
-Pinging devices let WiFi networks managers know about the overall health of their networks.
+Conducting ping tests routinely with a performing ping tool has multiple benefits.
+Pinging devices let WiFi network managers know about the overall health of their networks.
 It’s essential to know the availability status of all the access points and routers —also, the latency rate of requests, Jitter, and packet losses.

 Consequently, it is vital to know and understand the history of ping tests and how ping tests work.
 Tanaza is launching an improved ping tool, to help MSPs execute routine ping tests and stay up to date on the networks’ performance.